apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/04-responsive-images.md

 </div>
 ```

+{% hint style='info' %}
-> Normally, Apostrophe ensures that all images in a single widget, i.e. a single slideshow, are displayed at the same height and allows their widths to vary.
+Normally, Apostrophe ensures that all images in a single widget, i.e. a single slideshow, are displayed at the same height and allows their widths to vary.
 This is done to prevent the rest of the page from "jumping" every time the slideshow advances to a slide with a different aspect ratio.
 This is great until what we really want is responsive CSS cropping.
 The `noHeight` option disables this behavior, making us responsible for achieving a consistent height via our CSS.
+{% endhint %}

 ## Everything was great until the boss lost his head